|Errick Lynne "Ricky" Williams Jr.

 Ricky Williams is a retired American football running back.
 He played 12 seasons in the National Football League and one season in the Canadian Football League.
 As an amateur, he played college football for the University of Texas.
 There, he was a two—time All-American and won the Heisman Trophy.
-With such a successful career behind, how much is Ricky Williams net worth?
+With such a successful career behind, how big is Ricky Williams’ fortune?

 Professional Career Summary

 The New Orleans Saints selected Ricky with the fifth overall pick in the 1999 NFL Draft.
 He spent three seasons with the team under head coach Mike Ditka.
 At the time, Ditka traded all of the Saints’ remaining draft picks in 1999 to select Williams.
 Upon the draft, he signed an $8 million-plus signing bonus contract.
 Many sports agents criticized the deal, saying he could get more in guaranteed money.

 Ricky spent three seasons playing in New Orleans.
 He made his NFL debut with ten carries for 40 yards in a 19-10 victory over the Carolina Panthers.
 As a rookie, he had 884 rushing yards and two rushing touchdowns.

 In 2002, he got traded to the Miami Dolphins for four draft picks, including two in the first round.
 In the first season with the Dolphins, Williams finished with at least 10 games with 100 rushing yards.
 He followed that up with 1,372 rushing yards, nine rushing touchdowns, and 351 receiving yards in his second season.

 In 2004, Williams tested positive for marijuana.
 He got fined $650,000 and got a four-game suspension for violating the substance-abuse policy.
 With a third positive drug test shortly before the summer, he announced his early retirement on August 2, 2004.
 He couldn’t play for the 2004 season, so he chose a different occupation.